monsoonmaelstrom/book2/book2.md

 “What did you do?”
 I ask.

 “The same thing you did, only intentionally and—I think because it was intentional, instead of spillover—more.
-Like I said it feels nice,” his mouth twitches into a half smile as he says that last part.
+Like I said, it feels nice,” his mouth twitches into a half smile as he says that last part.

-“That was more than nice,” I tell him.
+“That was *more* than nice,” I respond.
 “I’ve never felt anything like that in my life.”

 He shrugs, and it’s hard to tell in this light, but I think he might be blushing.

-“Can you stand?” he asks me.
+“Can you stand?” he inquires.

 “I have no idea.
 Carry me?
 I want to finish what we started.”

 That’s all it takes for him to spin us around and move to the bed.
 My mouth is on his neck, my tongue and teeth working across the sensitive flesh near the base of his jaw.
 He tastes like salt and smoke, and I want more.
 I’m pulling off his shirt as soon as my back hits the mattress, and he helps me by removing his pants.
 Immediately, I’m wrapping my hand around him, stroking him.
 His eyes flutter closed as he groans.

 I’ve never wanted anyone the way I want Liam, and I’m pretty sure the feeling is mutual.
-It terrifies me more than any physical danger ever could.
+It terrifies me more than any physical danger ever could which, in turn, excites me.

 He lowers his weight onto me slowly and the mattress sinks as his hands find mine and bring them above my head, pinning them to the bed.
 He drives into me with one quick thrust, wringing a shout from me.
 I roll my hips to meet his on the next thrust and we begin moving together, though he keeps my hands pinned.
-His mouth is on mine, and I feel every hard line of his body brushing against mine.
+His mouth is on mine, and I feel every hard line of his body brushing against me.

 I begin to let my feelings for him bleed into the magic connecting us, and I feel him gasp.
-I stroke my tongue across his and deepen the pressure of my mouth on his as I lightly feed more energy into magic binding us together—this time on purpose.
+I stroke my tongue across his and deepen the pressure of my mouth as I lightly feed more energy into the magic binding us together—this time on purpose.

 “Hazel,” he groans above me, pausing.

-“I want *all* of you, Liam,” I say as I meet his eyes, and it feels like I’m falling head first into him.
+“I want *all* of you, Liam,” I breathe, as I meet his eyes, and it feels like I’m falling head first into him.

 He hesitates.